amartyabose/QuantumDynamics.jl/docs/src/tutorial/BasicPI.md

 # Numerically Exact Path Integral Approaches

-The family of methods based on Quasi-Adiabatic Propagator Path Integral (QuAPI) is a family of numerically exact non-perturbative techniques for simulating a quantum system interacting with a harmonic environment.
-It simulates the reduced density matrix of an `n`-level quantum system using path integrals and the harmonic bath is incorporated through the Feynman-Vernon influence functional.
+The Quasi-Adiabatic Propagator Path Integral (QuAPI) [makriTensorPropagatorIterativeI1995, makriTensorPropagatorIterativeII1995](@cite) family of methods based on Feynman's path integral formalism is a family of numerically exact non-perturbative techniques for simulating a quantum system interacting with a harmonic environment.
+It simulates the reduced density matrix of an `n`-level quantum system using path integrals and the harmonic bath is incorporated through the Feynman-Vernon influence functional[feynmanTheoryGeneralQuantum1963](@cite).
 The tracing out of the harmonic bath leads to a non-Markovian memory, which is used as a convergence parameter.

 While at a first glance, the restriction to harmonic environments may seem arbitrarily limiting, it is actually quite general.
 Under the Gaussian response theory, when the environment is large and has enough "independent" degrees of freedom, the impact of an atomistically-described environment can be mapped onto a bath of harmonic oscillators with given frequencies and coupling strengths.
 Together these frequencies and couplings are described through the spectral density of the solvent which is given by
 ```math